mrcnski/believeobey.live/about.md

 and endure to the end, you will live:

 {% include verse.html
-text="But to all who received him, **who believed in his name,** he gave power to become children of God" verse="John 1:12"
+text="But as many as received him, to them he gave the right to become God’s children, to **those who believe in his name** ..." verse="John 1:12"
 %}

 {% include verse.html
-text="If you love me, you will keep my commandments." verse="John 14:15"
+text="If you love me, keep my commandments." verse="John 14:15"
 %}

 {% include verse.html
-text="Here is a call for the endurance of the **saints, those who keep the commandments of God and hold fast to the faith of Jesus.**" verse="Revelation 14:12"
+text="Here is the perseverance of the **saints**, those **who keep the commandments of God and the faith of Jesus**." verse="Revelation 14:12"
 %}

+{% capture shawmah %}
+The word "listen" here is <a href="https://www.blueletterbible.org/lexicon/h8085/ylt/wlc/0-1/"><i>shawmah</i></a>, which means hear/obey.
+{% endcapture %}
 {% include verse.html
-text="Anyone who does not heed the words that The Prophet shall speak in my name, I myself will hold accountable." verse="Deuteronomy 18:19"
+text="It shall happen, that whoever will not listen to my words which he shall speak in my name, I will require it of him." verse="Deuteronomy 18:19" caption=shawmah
 %}

 {% include verse.html
-text="Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit and teaching them to **obey everything that I have commanded you**." verse="Matthew 28:19-20"
+text="Go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to **observe all things that I commanded you**." verse="Matthew 28:19-20"
 %}

 {% include verse.html
-    text="For God so loved the world that he gave his only Son, so that everyone who believes in him may not perish but may have eternal life. [...]
-Whoever believes in the Son has eternal life; **whoever disobeys the Son will not see life** but must endure God’s wrath."
+text="For God so loved the world, that he gave his only born Son, that whoever believes in him should not perish, but have eternal life. [...]
+One who believes in the Son has eternal life, but **one who disobeys the Son won’t see life**, but the wrath of God remains on him." verse="John 3:16,36"
-    verse="John 3:16,36"
 %}

 <h2 id="comments">Comments</h2>